broofa/eggtimer_for_mac/Serial_Connection.md

 (Terminal screen will be blank)

+> [!IMPORTANT]
+> When you're ready to exit the `screen` command, type `CTRL-A` `CTRL-K`!
+Failing to do this (e.g.  `CTRL-C`'ing, `kill`ing the process, or just closing the bash shell) may leave the serial port in an unusable state.
+When this happens, the screen command will say '"Sorry, could not find a PTY" the next time you try to run it.
+The only way I've found to get out of this state is to reboot the computer.

-* Power on TRS
+* Power on the TRS

-  * The TRS will "slow" beep and the red light on the RF board will flash ~once/sec for 45 seconds.
-  * After this, the programming screen should appear:
+The TRS will "slow" beep and the red light on the RF board will flash ~once/sec for 45 seconds.
+After this, the programming screen should appear:

 <img src="https://i.imgur.com/QR6LOc4.png" width="300" />

   * Hit `ENTER` to let the TRS know an input device is connected.
-The TRS should stop beeping, and then only beep when you hit a key (whihc causes the screen to refresh.)
+The TRS should stop beeping, and then only beep when you hit a key (which causes the screen to refresh.)

 > [!NOTE]
 > If TRS starts beeping ~once/second after you've entered programming mode, it means it's gone into flight mode and you'll need to start over.
 (This seemed to happen pretty regularly for me.
 I'm not sure why.)